-Iconic pin-up picture of Betty Grable delighted men’s eyes and hearts during World War II.
+The iconic pin-up picture of Betty Grable delighted men’s eyes and hearts during World War II.
 It became the most requesG.I.shoto GIs stationed overseas.
-The fame of this poster affected Betty’s acting career, making Hollywood starlet a top-star of the 40s’.
+This poster’s fame affected Betty’s acting career, making Hollywood starlet a top-star of the 40s’.
 The flirty pose of a blonde in a one-piece bathing suit was repeated over and over again – it was drawn on the bombers, submarines, barrack walls, reprinted on cards – a valid symbol of homeland waiting for American soldiers to return.
 Also, Grable was accessible at home, and her name on the movie poster was a guarantee of its success.

 31. Jewish Boy Surrenders in Warsaw, Unknown, 1943.

-The most famous Holocaust photograph, where little Jewish boy is waiting for arrest during Warsaw Ghetto Uprising, became iconic.
-Nazis used such photos for reports and carefully collected them as evidence of the effectiveness of their soldiers.
+This is one of the most famous Holocaust historical photos, where a little Jewish boy is waiting for arrest during the Warsaw Ghetto Uprising, became iconic.
+Nazis used such historical photos for reports and carefully collected them as evidence of the effectiveness of their soldiers.
 Mainly this one is from The Stroop Report: The Warsaw Ghetto Is No More.
-After the war, these collections were used as visual documentary against the Nazi regime and proof of war-crimes of Germans against the Jewish population.
-The photo had a significant impact on the formation of the opinion about Jews who humbly went to concentration camps, but some partisans tried to protect their people.
+After the war, these collections were used as visual documentary against the Nazi regime and proof of Germans’ war crimes against the Jewish population.
+The photo had a significant impact on forming the opinion about Jews who humbly went to concentration camps, but some partisans tried to protect their people.

-The name of the boy is unknown – investigations of his identity weren’t very successful – several persons claim themselves as the boy from the photo, but there is no evidence he survived.
+The boy’s name is unknown – investigations of his identity weren’t very successful – several persons claim themselves as the boy from the photo, but there is no evidence he survived.

 32. The Critic, Weegee, 1943.

 Arthur Fellig was among photojournalists who liked to create a mystic aura around their persona.
-Thanks to permission to have police shortwave radio, he gained the fame of psychic kind of, – his pseudonym Weegee refers to the Ouija board, due to the ability to take photos of crimes.
+Thanks to permission to have police shortwave radio, he gained the fame of psychic kind of – his pseudonym Weegee refers to the Ouija board due to taking photos of crimes.

-But one of his most famous photos was devoted to economic disruption after the Great Depression.
+But one of his most famous historical photos was devoted to economic disruption after the Great Depression.
 Even known to be staged, The Critic had a massive impact by showing high and low society reality.
-Louis Liotta, his assistant, claimed that Weegee asked to find a drunk woman and to take her up to the Metropolitan Opera House on Broadway.
+His assistant, Louis Liotta, claimed that Weegee asked to find a drunk woman and take her up to the Metropolitan Opera House on Broadway.
 The shot was taken when two rich and wealthy ladies, Mrs. George Washington Kavanaugh and Lady Decie, came to the red carpet.
-This photo style became the forerunner of the tabloid and paparazzi era, as well as an inspiration for the pop culture genre.
+This photo style became the forerunner of the tabloid and paparazzi era and an inspiration for the pop culture genre.

-Interesting fact: Mrs. George Washington Kavanaugh was insulted by this staged photo, called a policeman, and tried to take his camera.
-Policeman pretended to be arresting a photographer but let him go with his images.
+Interesting fact: Mrs. George Washington Kavanaugh was insulted by this staged photo, called a policeman and tried to take his camera.
+The policeman pretended to be arresting a photographer but let him go with his images.
 Weegee and NYPD had exceptional relationships.